SaintNick1214/Project-Cortex/README.md

   userMessage: "I prefer dark mode",
   agentResponse: "Got it!
 I'll remember that.",
   userId: "user-123",
-  userName: "User"
+  userName: "User",
 });

 // Search your memories
 const results = await cortex.memory.search(
   "my-agent",
-  "what are the user's preferences?"
+  "what are the user's preferences?",
 );
 ```